jborgers/PMD-jPinpoint-rules/docs/JavaCodePerformance.md

 **Observation: A non-overridden Object.toString may be called on a spring KeyGenerator.generate method parameter.**
 **Problem:** The non-overridden Object.toString returns a String representing the identity of the object.
 Because this is different for two objects with the same value, cache keys will be different and the cache will only have misses and no hits.
-**Solution:** Cast the parameters each to the actual type  at call site and also check the expected number of params.
-Or better and simpler: return a SimpleKey composed typically of class and method name and the params.
+**Solution:** return a SimpleKey composed of method and the params.
 Note: equals and hashCode must be properly implemented for each param.
 **Rule name:** AvoidIdentityCacheKeys
 **Example:**
 ```java